krajasekhar015/k8-resources/volumes/readme.md

 kubectl kustomize \
     "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-2.X" > public-ecr-driver.yaml
 ```
+- Before applying this command, we need to check that we should not be in any git repository.
 - This command output will be saved in the file named `public-ecr-driver.yaml` and run the command on this file
 ```
 kubectl apply -f public-ecr-driver.yaml